cas380/1660-Term-Project/README.md

 docker commands.
 This should work across Linux machines, but if it fails for any reason, you can consult the manual steps below.
 You can run the script by doing `./run-gui.sh` in the root directory.

+**IMPORTANT: Running the `run-gui.sh` script will overwrite the `config/.env` file with the values in `run-gui.sh` (this is done on lines 21 and 24 of the script, you can change the values there too if needed).**

+**IMPORTANT: This was mentioned in the video; if `docker` doesn't work without `sudo`, you can run the commented commands in `run-gui.sh` (or presumably just insert `sudo` at the beginning of all the docker commands in the script) to fix the issue.**

 ## Running manually on Linux

 If the script doesn't work, here's the steps it goes through that you can do manually: